 We believe that Canadian programs are not far off this weighing scale when it comes to application approval.

 Many of the large grant programs have a two-step process.
 The first step involves completion of a statement or expression of interest.
 This is typically a much shorter form than the larger full application, which is part of the second step.

 The benefit of this two-step process is that the grant program can start its selection process without the business having to spend too much time on preparing the full application.
 However, this stage is critical.
 You need to be succinct and to the point and touch upon all key areas, not just the technology.
 In other words, it is more about quality than quantity.
 If you pass the first step and are asked to submit a full application, your chances of funding increase significantly and that is great news.

 There is an art to preparing large grant submissions.
 It helps if you put yourself in the position of a grant program official and ask yourself if you would fund your company.
 The program officials have to make a choice, why should they choose your firm over other applicants and how close do you come to their ideal applicant profile?
 Needless to say, it always helps to have experience with applying to these programs, but if you are new to the process keep the above points in mind.

-To explore your chances for eligibility and approval for large grants such as SIF, SDTC, IRAP or the Superclusters, contact us at
+To explore your eligibility and chances of approval for large grants such as SIF, SDTC, IRAP, or the Superclusters, contact us at

 Brian Cookson is president and managing director of RDP Associates.